Trump says progressive congresswomen should 'go back' where 'they came' from

 "Why don't they go back and help fix the totally broken and crime infested places from which they came," the president continued.
 "Then come back and show us how it is done.
 These places need your help badly, you can't leave fast enough.
 I'm sure that Nancy Pelosi would be very happy to quickly work out free travel arrangements!"

-Though he did not mention anyone by name in his tweets, the president appeared to be referring to a group of progressive congresswomen who have generated headlines and whose influence was recently downplayed by House Speaker Nancy Pelosi.
+Although he did not mention anyone by name in his tweets, the president appeared to be referring to a group of progressive congresswomen, none of whom are white, who have generated headlines and whose influence was recently downplayed by House Speaker Nancy Pelosi, D-Calif.

-Tlaib, a Palestinian American, was born in Michigan; Omar, a Somali refugee, moved to the U.S. when she was 12 and is a naturalized U.S. citizen; Ocasio-Cortez, who is of Latin-American descent, was born in New York; and Pressley, who is African American, was born in Cincinnati.
+Tlaib, a Palestinian American, was born in Michigan; Omar, a Somali refugee, moved to the United States when she was 12 and is a naturalized U.S. citizen; Ocasio-Cortez, who is of Latin-American descent, was born in New York; and Pressley, who is African American, was born in Cincinnati.

+Ocasio-Cortez responded to Trump on Twitter Sunday afternoon, saying "the country I 'come from,' & the country we all swear to, is the United States."

+"But given how you've destroyed our border with inhumane camps, all at a benefit to you & the corps who profit off them, you are absolutely right about the corruption laid at your feet," she continued.
+She added that Trump is "angry because" he doesn't "believe in an America where I represent New York 14, where the good people of Minnesota elected [Omar], where [Tlaib] fights for Michigan families, where [Pressley] champions little girls in Boston."

 Pelosi on Sunday blasted Trump's screed, saying that when the president "tells four American Congresswomen to go back to their countries, he reaffirms his plan to 'Make America Great Again' has always been about making America white again."

-"Our diversity is our strength and our unity is our power," the California Democrat added.
+"Our diversity is our strength and our unity is our power," she added.

-Trump's tweets were swiftly condemned by other congressional Democrats as well, who called them "racist" and "bigoted."

-"A racist tweet from a racist president," tweeted Rep. Ben Ray Luján, of New Mexico, a member of the House Democratic leadership.
+Sen. Elizabeth Warren of Massachusetts, a contender for the Democratic presidential nomination, tweeted that Trump's comments were "vile," "racist" and "xenophobic."

+"This *is* their country, regardless of whether or not Trump realizes it," Warren said of the Democratic congresswomen.
+"They should be treated with respect."

-Rep. Joe Neguse, of Colorado, said Trump was "spending his Sunday morning sending bigoted tweets."
+Rep. Joe Neguse of Colorado, meanwhile, said Trump was "spending his Sunday morning sending bigoted tweets."

 "Fact check: 3 of the 4 colleagues of mine he's targeting were born in the U.S. And those of us serving in Congress who immigrated here or are children of immigrants like myself are American," he tweeted.
 "Period."